Guide to Commissioning a New Work

 - What makes a piece fun – what do you love to play/sing?

-- May I visit a rehearsal or will you send me some recordings that are good representations of your group?
-(Getting to know the person or ensemble for whom I am writing is a very important to me!)
+- May I visit a rehearsal or can you send me recordings that are good representations of your group?
+(Getting to know the artist(s) for whom I am writing is a very important to me!)

 Thank you for your time and your interest!
-Please contact me if you have further questions.
+Please contact me if you are interested in commissioning a new work or have further questions.